NitorCreations/nitor-audit/README.md

 authenticated users and creates sftp access for a ssh public key.

 ## Init
-Init flow is the followng:
+Init flow is the following:

 ![init flow](nitor-audit-init-flow.png)